machdyne/keks/README.md

 Building the blinky example requires [Yosys](https://github.com/YosysHQ/yosys), [nextpnr-ice40](https://github.com/YosysHQ/nextpnr) and [IceStorm](https://github.com/YosysHQ/icestorm).

 Assuming they are installed, you can simply type `make` to build the gateware, which will be written to output/blinky.bin.
-You can then connect the Micro-USB port to your computer and use the latest version of [ldprog](https://github.com/machdyne/ldprog) to write the gateware to the device.
+You can then connect the USB-C port to your computer and use the latest version of [ldprog](https://github.com/machdyne/ldprog) to write the gateware to the device.

 ## Programming